-- Submit an application to the College and pay the \$20.00 (U.S.) application fee. - Provide proof, in the form of official transcripts or diploma, of completion of secondary school (high school); these documents must be in English.
-Foreign students who have completed university level studies in their home country must have their academic records translated into English and evaluated to U.S. academic equivalencies if they wish to apply any of their previous work to their Middlesex degree program.
+- Submit an application to the College and pay the \$20.00 (U.S.) application fee. - Provide proof, in the form of official transcripts or diploma, of completion of secondary school (high school).
+Foreign students who have completed university level studies in their home country must have their academic records evaluated to U.S. academic equivalencies if they wish to apply any of their previous work to their Middlesex degree program.
 Information regarding the evaluation of foreign credits is available through the Admissions Office. - Foreign student applicants must take the Test of English as a Foreign Language (TOEFL) exam, unless the English language is the only official language of their home country.
-The results of the TOEFL must be submitted to the Admissions Office.
+The results of the TOEFL must be submitted to the Admissions Office with their application.
 Currently, the minimum required TOEFL score is 500.
-Information about the TOEFL test is available at American Embassies, consulates and offices of the United States Information Service. - Upon arrival on campus, applicants must take the Basic Skills Assessment (BSA) in mathematics, reading and English which uses the Computerized Placement Test (CPT) developed by the College Board to provide information about a student's level of accomplishment in mathematics, reading and English.
-This assessment information is important to ensure a student's success in college, and, in conjunction with an academic advisor, will further assist in defining the appropriate level of course work for students. - Applicants must provide the Admissions Office with an affidavit of support (DHS form I-134), and attach a bank statement and other relevant financial documents.
-The financial statement must be in English with currency values in U.S. dollar equivalencies. - Connecticut State law requires that students show proof of immunization against measles, mumps and rubella; two doses are required with a least one dose being given after 1980. - Because no housing is available on-campus, students must provide proof of their intended housing/living arrangement while attending Middlesex. - Applicants must submit a copy of their passport.
+Information about the TOEFL test is available at American Embassies, consulates and offices of the United States Information Service. - Upon arrival on campus, applicants must take the Basic Skills

+Assessment (BSA) in mathematics, reading and English which uses the Computerized Placement Test (CPT) developed by the College Board to provide information about a student's level of accomplishment in mathematics, reading and English.
+Please refer to page 19 "Placement Testing- Basic Skills Assessment".
+Applicants must provide the Admissions Office with an affidavit of support (DHS form I-134), and attach a bank statement and other relevant financial documents.
+The financial statement must be in English with currency values in U.S. dollar equivalencies.

+- Connecticut State law requires that students show proof of immunization against measles, mumps and rubella; two doses are required with a least one dose being given after 1980. - Because no housing is available on-campus, students must provide proof of their intended housing/living arrangement while attending Middlesex. - Applicants must submit a copy of their passport.

 If there are any questions, please contact: The Admissions Office, Middlesex Community College, 100 Training Hill Road, Middletown, CT 06457.
-Phone: 860-343-5719, web site: www.mxcc.commnet.edu.
+Phone: 860-343-5719 web site: www.mxcc.commnet.edu.